-- Rent owed to the operation for a previous year received during the reference year.
-Any rent received in advance for a later year should also be included. - 2) Government payments received in association with these acres should also be included. - 3) For privately owned land administered by a Public, Industrial, or Grazing Association agency as part of a range grazing unit on a fee-per-head or AUM basis through exchange-of-use, include the value of AUMs administered by BLM under exchange for use.
+- 1) Rent owed to the operation for a previous year received during the reference year.
+Any rent received in advance for a later year should also be included. - 2) Government payments received in association with these acres. - 3) For privately owned land administered by a Public, Industrial, or Grazing Association agency as part of a range grazing unit on a fee-per-head or AUM basis through exchange-of-use, include the value of AUMs administered by BLM under exchange for use.

-- 1) Short-term livestock grazing arrangements where the livestock owner "rents" land to graze livestock for a period of 2-4 months, but the operator will harvest crops from the same land later in the year or has already harvested a crop.
-The payments received for this short term grazing arrangement should be recorded in Section H Item 3b. - 2) The income received from cell phone towers, underground pipelines, roadways, etc. should be included in Section H Item 3j. - 3) The income received from windmills, wind turbines, oil wells, etc. should be included in Section H Item 3h.
+- 1) Government payments received by the tenant in association with these acres. - 2) Short-term livestock grazing arrangements where the livestock owner "rents" land to graze livestock for a period of 2-6 months, but the operator will harvest crops from the same land later in the year or has already harvested a crop.
+The payments received for this short term grazing arrangement should be recorded in Section G Item 3b. - 3) The income received from cell phone towers, underground pipelines, roadways, etc. should be included in Section G Item 3i. - 4) The income received from windmills, wind turbines, oil wells, etc. should be included in Section G Item 3g.

-Item 12 (11 on Ver 2-4) - Share Rent Received for Acres Rented to Others
+Item 11 - Share Rent Received for Acres Rented to Others